Jack Bionda

-John Arthur James "Jack" Bionda (September 18, 1933 – November 3, 1999) was a Canadian lacrosse and hockey player.
+John Arthur James Bionda (September 18, 1933 – November 3, 1999) was a Canadian lacrosse and hockey player.
 He was a lacrosse superstar, dominating the sport throughout the 1950s and early 1960s.
 In hockey he played for the Toronto Maple Leafs and Boston Bruins of the National Hockey League between 1955 and 1959, mainly spending his career in the minor American Hockey League and Western Hockey League.

 Lacrosse

 Bionda was born in Huntsville, Ontario.
 From the time he was eleven years old he loved lacrosse, practicing for four to five hours per day.
 Just before his 19th birthday, Bionda led the Brampton Excelsiors to victory over the Kerrisdale Kerries of Vancouver in the 1952 Minto Cup playoffs.

 In 1954, he joined the Victoria Shamrocks, capturing the league scoring title and leading the Shamrocks to the Mann Cup tournament, won by Peterborough.
 He played some games in 1955 and returned to the team in 1957, taking his second scoring title.
 The Shamrocks won the Mann Cup in 1955 and 1957, but Bionda was unable to play in either tournament due to hockey commitments.

 Bionda then played for the New Westminster Salmonbellies in 1958 and 1959, winning the Mann Cup both years, and receiving the Mike Kelly Memorial Trophy as series MVP in 1959.
 He joined the Nanaimo Timbermen in 1960, registering his fifth scoring title with 70 goals and 48 assists, while again leading his team to the Mann Cup tournament, won by Port Credit.
 He made it to the Mann Cup one last time in 1962 with New Westminster, sweeping Brampton in four games to take the championship.
 After being held scoreless in the first game, Bionda scored eight goals and eight assists in the next three games to lead his team to the Cup.
 He was again named the series MVP.
 In 1970, Bionda played for the Huntsville Hawks senior team in the Ontario Lacrosse Association.
 Outside of sports, he ran a restaurant in Huntsville.